 I am contributing this post as a part of ‘Real Food Wednesdays‘.

 Want more soup recipes?
-Winter Soups, a downloadable recipe eBook, is a collection of 52 nourishing soups from your favorite real food bloggers.
+Winter Soups, a downloadable recipe eBook, is a collection of 52 nourishing kinds of soup from your favorite real food bloggers.
 Click on the banner below to learn more about ‘Winter Soups‘.

 Are you new to making homemade broths and stocks?
 If you want to learn from the best on all the ins and outs of homemade broth making, plus obtain numerous recipes and uses for broth -check out my friend Patty of Loving Our Guts eBook; ‘Broth Elixir of Life‘.
 Gorgeous photos and step by step instructions, plus information on all the healing benefits of broth and why you should make it a staple part of your healthy kitchens.